mathesar-foundation/mathesar-wiki/community/mentoring/project-ideas/dependency-graph.md

 - **Length**: Long (~350 hours)

 ## Tasks
-- Build a python API to query for a database object dependency.
+- Build a python API(function in `db` module) to query for a database object dependency.
 - Extract dependency information from [System Catalog tables](https://www.postgresql.org/docs/8.4/catalogs.html) for the queried object
 - System Catalog Tables does not contain the dependency information of a function as functions are stored as text on the database.
 So [pglast](https://github.com/lelit/pglast) should be used to extract dependency information from the function body.
 - Build Dependency graph based on the dependency information.